-These chocolate pudding muffins are insanely moist and feature chocolate chips with a rich chocolate banana flavor.
-Adding pudding mix to the batter helps ensure these chocolate banana muffins stay moist for days.
+These banana chocolate pudding muffins are insanely moist and feature chocolate chips with a rich flavor.
+Adding dry pudding mix to the batter helps ensure these chocolate muffins stay moist for days!

 If there was ever a blurred line between what’s considered a muffin and what’s considered a cupcake, I think these chocolate pudding muffins would land squarely in the middle of it.